 Review of the Album "Novembrine Waltz" by Italian Death Metal Band Novembre

-How Good is the Album Novembrine Waltz and How Does it Begin?
+How Good is the Album Novembrine Waltz and How Is It Musically?

 "Novembrine Waltz" is the 4th studio album by Italian death metal band Novembre released in 2001 and it is definitely a notch better than their 1999 album Classica.
 A waltz is a kind of musical piece that has a dance element to it but from the beginning of the album with the song Distances, the songwriting is more mature even though the death metal growls are still present.
 The riffing has a definite classical feel to it but it is heavier.